jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 RSQLite::dbGetQuery(conn = conx, statement = "PRAGMA foreign_key_list(deployment);")
 ```

-    ##   id seq     table        from          to on_update on_delete match
-    ## 1  0   0    people    personID    personID   CASCADE NO ACTION  NONE
-    ## 2  1   0 locations  locationID  locationID   CASCADE NO ACTION  NONE
-    ## 3  2   0 equipment equipmentID equipmentID   CASCADE NO ACTION  NONE

 Here, we use the `dbGetQuery()` function to send a SQLite query to the
 database (i.e., we are asking for something from the database).
 We
 provide the database connection, and then pass the SQLite query in the